uaauaguga/CMDTarget/README.md

     - `{indir}/{hits}/hits.groupped`
       - organized like '{indir}/{hits}/hits.groupped/{genome_id}/{sRNA_id}.fa', each file contains 1 sRNA sequence
       - homologuous sRNA sequences share the same id
-- Easy to use script for preparing input data was provided, see below.
+- An easy-to-use script for preparing input data was provided, see below.

 ### Prepare input for CMDTarget
 - You have multiple ways to curate your genome set for comparative analysis.
 Here we provide a simple strategy.
 - For testing, you can simply use 10 Escherichia genome sequences and annotations in `genomes.tar.gz`, including E.coli (GCF_000005845.2)
-- Suppose you a genome of interest (called query genome), you have to select several phylogenetically related genome for comparative analysis.
+- Suppose you have a genome of interest (called query genome), you have to select several phylogenetically related genome for comparative analysis.
 - You may start from GTDB genomes of the clade that contains these genomes.
 You may only keep refseq genome, or genome with completeness greater than certain cutoff.
 You get the assembly ids, starts with "GCF".
 Saving these assembly ids in a text file.

 ```{bash}